-The Double Wall is the tank of choice when environmental concerns run high.
-With a 16,000 gallon capacity, its second internal wall assures the highest standard when dealing with dangerous chemicals.
+A 16,000-gallon Double Wall is the tank of choice when environmental concerns run high.
+Its second internal wall assures the highest standards when dealing with dangerous chemicals.
 This is especially critical when operating near fresh water areas.

 - Containment of dangerous chemicals in environmental applications near fresh water

 - Agricultural applications with Mandatory EPA requirements

 Gas buster tanks enhance safety by preventing the buildup of dangerous combustible material.
 They stabilize the thickness of mud and oil emanating from the oil drilling process.
 Its special design allows gasses to escape from a top vent while fluids dispense from the bottom of the tank.

 - Remove free or entrained gas from fluids circulated in the wellbore, such as mud used during drilling operations

 - Stabilize mud viscosity while preventing blowouts and keeping the oilfield job site safe